DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Vertex tool
 -----------

-.. note:: **QGIS 3 major changes**
+The vertex tool is one of the most common and important tools to edit existing features' geometry.
+It adds, moves and removes vertices within an existing geometry, and is of two levels:

-    In QGIS 3, the node tool has been fully redesigned and renamed to *vertex tool*.
+* |vertexToolActiveLayer| :sup:`Vertex Tool (Current Layer)`: only interacts with the active layer
-    It was previously
+* and |vertexTool| :sup:`Vertex Tool (All Layers)`

-    working with "click and drag" ergonomy, and now uses a "click - click" workflow.
-This allows major improvements like taking profit of the advanced digitizing panel with the vertex tool while digitizing or editing objects of multiple layers at the same time.
+Digitizing with the vertex tool uses a "click-click" workflow, allowing to take profit of the :ref:`advanced digitizing panel <advanced_digitizing_panel>` with the vertex tool while editing features.

 For any editable vector layer, the